WBKB-TV: Newscasts

 Shortly after Stephen Marks acquired WBKB, newscasts known as UGN News (with "UGN" meaning "Upper Great (Lakes) Network") began to be simulcast with WBKP/WBUP in Marquette.
 Likewise, the programs featured regional news and weather coverage from the entire Upper and Northern Lower Peninsulas.
 In 2006, UGN News was re-focused to the Upper Peninsula and only originated from WBKP/WBUP.
-WBKB-TV only offered local news weeknights at 6 and every night at 11 ET until 2013, with its on-air personnel acting as "one-man-band" multimedia journalists performing all duties, such as shooting video, editing coverage, and producing the newscasts.
+WBKB-TV only offered local news weeknights at 6 p.m. and every night at 11 p.m. until 2013, with its on-air personnel acting as "one-man-band" multimedia journalists performing all duties, such as shooting video, editing coverage, and producing the newscasts.

 With the addition of ABC programming to its third digital subchannel, WBKB began to carry a morning newscast simulcast on its NBC channel.
 The nightly newscasts were simulcast on WBKB's CBS, NBC and ABC channels, with the show tape-delayed on a network feed if a show or event ran long.
 In March 2019, the station upgraded their news operation to high definition, among the last in the United States to do so.

-After Morgan Murphy's acquisition of WBKB-TV, a news partnership with Sinclair Media's Traverse City-based NBC affiliate of WPBN-TV/WTOM-TV (known on-air as UpNorthLive News) was unveiled on April 4, 2024, and began in earnest on April 29.
-WBKB's Alpena news operation became a bureau for WPBN/WTOM and still originates news stories and some newscasts, with all WPBN/WTOM newscasts airing on WBKB-DT2 (matching the former's NBC affiliation) and other newscasts also simulcast on the station's CBS and ABC channels and continuing to air delayed in overflow situations.
-WPBN/WTOM also took over weather responsibilities for WBKB-TV, which had been fulfilled by a mix of contracted meteorologists and forecasts complied by NewsNet in Cadillac over the last few years and struggled to remain staffed full-time.
+After Morgan Murphy's acquisition of WBKB-TV, a news partnership with Sinclair Broadcast Group's Traverse City-based NBC affiliate WPBN-TV/WTOM-TV (known on-air as UpNorthLive News) was unveiled on April 4, 2024, and began in earnest on April 29.
+WBKB's Alpena news operation became a bureau for WPBN/WTOM and still originates news stories and some newscasts, with all WPBN/WTOM newscasts airing on WBKB 11.2 (matching the former's NBC affiliation) and other newscasts also simulcast on the station's CBS and ABC channels and continuing to air delayed in overflow situations.
+WPBN/WTOM also took over weather responsibilities for WBKB-TV, which had been fulfilled by a mix of contracted meteorologists and forecasts compiled by NewsNet in Cadillac over the last few years and struggled to remain staffed full-time.
 Lower-third and time and temperature graphics also feature Alpena and other cities in the market different from those seen on WPBN/WTOM.
 WBKB's Fox channel continues to feature no news programming.